Tangent curves to degenerating hypersurfaces: Component contributions and geometric applications

 We begin with an explicit local description of $\LogOb$.
 Consider an atomic open neighbourhood $\mathcal{V} \subseteq \Kup^{\log}(\Xcal_0)$ (see \cite[\S 2.2]{AbramovichWiseBirational}).
 The unique closed stratum of $\mathcal{V}$ is indexed by a combinatorial type of tropical stable map to $\RR_{\geq 0}$.
 As before, we let $\sqC$ denote the source curve of this combinatorial type; this has $r$ edges and $m$ leaves, corresponding to the edge lengths $l_1,\ldots,l_r$ and target offsets $c_1,\ldots,c_m$ in the tropical moduli.

 \begin{lemma} We have

 in which the $r_j$ are certain relation parameters, defined in the proof.\end{lemma}

 \begin{remark} The quantities $c_i$ and $r_j$ give piecewise-linear functions on the tropicalisation of $\mathcal{V}$ or, equivalently, global sections of the ghost sheaf.
-The line bundles $\OO(c_i)$ and $\OO(r_j)$ are obtained from the associated torsors in $M_{\mathcal{V}}$.
-By construction, these are the pullbacks of the corresponding toric line bundles from the Artin fan.\end{remark}
+These give rise to associated line bundles $\OO(c_i)$ and $\OO(r_j)$ equipped with preferred sections.
+These are the pullbacks of the corresponding toric Cartier divisors on the Artin fan.\end{remark}

 \begin{proof} Recall that we have

 where $Q$ and $P$ are the minimal monoids corresponding to the tropical stable map and the underlying tropical curve, respectively.
 There are explicit presentations (see \S \ref{sec: tropical moduli and minimal monoid} and \S \ref{sec: isolating LogOb}; as before, we suppress pullbacks from the notation):